 - You feel you’re not good enough

-- You feel you need to change yourself to fit in
+- You feel you need to change yourself to fit in with the group

-- You feel ashamed about yourself
+- You feel ashamed of yourself

 Real friends lift you up and make you feel good about yourself.

-Fake friends will expect a lot from you, and get angry or irritated when you disappoint them.
+Fake friends will expect a lot from you and get angry or irritated when you disappoint them.

 Fake friends overstep your boundaries and make you do and accept things you don’t want.

-Fake friends get envious and jealous when you do good and they will probably try to put you down in those situations or minimize your achievements.
+Fake friends get envious and jealous when you do well, and they will probably try to put you down in those situations or minimize your achievements.
 Good friends will be happy for you.